Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 }
 ```

-Next, lets migrate the add function to a library.
+Next, let's migrate the add function to a library.
 Create a new file called `lib.rs`.
 In the same way that `main.rs` is
 the entry to our binary, `lib.rs` is the entry point to our library.
 Our library acts like any other module and the
 module is named the same thing as our project (though swap hyphens `-` for underscores `_`).
 Anything public in `lib.rs`
 will be available to anyone using the library.